Keyboard shortcuts

 # Binary format (smaller)

-csm export --output backup.bin --format binary --database memory.db
+csm export --output backup.bin --format binary --database csm_memory.db

 import